MaskRay/telegramircd/README.md

 ## Server options

 - Join mode.
-There are three modes, the default is `--join auto`: join the channel upon receiving the first message.
-The other two are `--join all`: join all the channels; `--join manual`: no automatic join.
+There are three modes, the default is `--join auto`: join the channel upon receiving the first message, no rejoin after issuing `/part` and receiving messages later.
+The other three are `--join all`: join all the channels; `--join manual`: no automatic join; `--join new`: like `auto`, but rejoin when new messages arrive even if after `/part`.
 - Groups that should not join automatically.
 This feature supplements join mode.
   + `--ignore 'fo[o]' bar`, do not auto join chatrooms whose channel name(generated from DisplayName) matches regex `fo[o]` or `bar`
   + `--ignore-topic 'fo[o]' bar`, do not auto join chatrooms whose topics matches regex `fo[o]` or `bar`